Playful-Interactive-Environments/SpaceHuddle/README.md

       !scss section!
       </style>
       ```
    6. Develop additional components and types required for the module within the module folder.
-Structure this into subdirectories `types`, `organisms`, `molecules` and `atoms` depending on what the module requires.
+Spacehuddle uses atomic design to structure the files.
+Therefore, depending on what is required, structure the subdirectories into `types`, `organisms`, `molecules` and `atoms`.
 All these folders are optional.
    7. The implementation of the access to the backend interfaces can be found in the folder `frontend/src/services`.
 To illustrate their use, here is an example implementation for querying all ideas of a task.
       ```
       <template>